You are here

 This program was redesigned to address the evolving role of the special education supervisor within the public school setting.
 The core content and instructional design are based upon the recommendations of practicing administrators from across Pennsylvania, as well as state and national professional standards.

-The program involves a one-calendar year design for those individuals who have completed their graduate coursework.
-It also may be integrated into a graduate student’s current course of study, for those completing their graduate requirements.
+The program involves a one-calendar year design for completion.
+It also may be integrated into a graduate student’s current course of study.
 Students must have completed, or plan to complete, all Pennsylvania certification requirements for Special Education.

 This program consists of five (5) courses and a six-credit internship.
 The sequence of courses required for completion of this program includes:

-SPECED 502 – Prin of Special Education Law
+SPECED 502 – Principles of Special Education Law

-SPECED 503 – Curricular Design & Inclusive Educ
+SPECED 503 – Curricular Design and Instruction for Inclusive Education

-SPECED 575 – Current Issues in Special Educ
+SPECED 575 – Seminar in Current Issues in Special Education

 Practicum Field Experience

 Students who have completed select courses within this sequence during previous graduate work will be provided with an adapted course sequence as appropriate.
-To determine the course of study you must complete, see the Graduate Program Coordinator.
+To determine the course of study you must complete, see the graduate program advisor.

 Note: The supervisory program (21 credits) can be imbedded within the program of study of the Master of Science in Special Education.